EndPointCorp/end-point-blog/2009/09/21/permission-denied-for-postgresqlconf.html.md

 The third solution is to change the SELinux mode.
 Switching from "enforcing" to "permissive" will keep SELinux on, but rather than denying access, it will log the attempt and still allow it to proceed.
 This mode is a good way to debug things while you attempt to put in new enforcement rules or change existing ones.

 The fourth solution is the most correct one, but also the most difficult.
 That of course is to carve out an SELinux exception for the new symlink.
-If you move things around again, you'll need to tweak the rules again, or course.
+If you move things around again, you’ll need to tweak the rules again, or course.